emfluencekc/wp-emfluence/readme.txt

 4. Add widget forms via the Appearance->widgets screen.
 Each widget has settings for display, groups and contact fields.

+== Screenshots ==

+1. Widget edit screen.
+Enter your widget title and description, customize your Submit Button text, and add your own success message (which will appear after the information is submitted).
+2. Widget edit screen.
+Choose what groups your new contacts should be added to.
+The group names can be found in your Platform Account.
+3. Widget edit screen.
+Choose from the standard set of fields (First Name, Last Name, City, State, etc.) to include on your form.
+You can also choose any custom fields to add to your form.
+Enter the custom field number (1 – 250) that you would like to add data to.
+Then customize the Required Message.
+This displays the error message if the data isn’t entered.
+Add a label and choose the input type.
+NOTE: Be sure your input type matches your data type for your custom field.
+For example, if your Custom01 is set to a date field inside the emfluence Marketing Platform, then be sure to choose date as your type for your field on your widget too.

 == Changelog ==

 = 2.0 =